-to the remote instance i just cloneddotcli pull
+dotcli instance to the remote instance i just cloned

-to get the files locally in a better folder structuredotcli instance
+dotcli pull to get the files locally in a better folder structure

-to switch to my local instancedotcli push -w
+dotcli instance to switch to my local instance

 I make changes and when I’m finished I commit them.
 Currently, we’re manually keeping our remote in sync with GitHub, but I’ll setup GitHub actions to do this soon.